rse/stmux/README.md

 is intended to provide just a very tiny subset of the original [tmux](https://tmux.github.io/) functionality, but in a portable way for bare Node.js environments and with some special features for application build environments.
-Most notably, stmux has a special built-time error detection and notification feature and can automatically close or wait after all spawned commands have (successfully or unsuccessfully) completed.
+Most notably, stmux has a built-time error detection and notification feature, can restart terminated commands, and can automatically close or wait after all spawned commands have successfully or unsuccessfully terminated.

 ### Notice